Free Credit Repair: Step-by-Step Credit Report Cleaning Instructions

 Don’t pay for a credit repair service when you can dispute errors in your report for free on your own.

-Important Note: Debt elimination should always before credit repair.
+Important Note: Debt elimination should always come before credit repair.
 If you’re currently in the process of paying off debt, it’s recommended that you complete your elimination plan first.
 Then you can review your credit to make sure your profile reflects your debt free status.

 Routine Credit Repair is Crucial for Creditworthiness!